 Here are a few tips to help children with their mental health!
 Tag a caregiver &/or parent.
 Also, what else helps you and your kids?
 Aquí hay 10 maneras como uno puede ayudarle a sus hijxs con la salud mental ➡️➡️➡️ ¿Qué más les ha ayudado? #latinxtherapy #latinx #saludmental

 Alejandre also recommends doing things that activate the parasympathetic nervous system such as deep breathing and grounding techniques or exercise.
 Alejandre suggests going for a walk outside (while maintaining six feet away from other people), because she said there can be an increase in depression from staying indoors.“We need to be going outside and smelling fresh air.
 Not just our indoor air.
 We need to open the curtains,” said Alejandre.

 The primary thing she recommends is limiting the amount of news intake, whether it’s print, online or visual.
 This includes limiting conversations about the crisis and adding accounts on social media that are not mental-health or coronavirus related.“Basically add accounts that are about cute animals or interior design or funny memes not related to health-related things,” said Alejandre.
 “Just mix up your social media accounts.”

-Ultimately, Alejandre wants to dismantle the stigma around mental health in the Latinx community.
+Ultimately, Alejandre wants to dismantle the mental health stigma in Latino community.
 “We’re breaking away from stigma and breaking cycles, but it needs to be done collectively by our community,” said Alejandre.
 “I want to open up those spaces and conversations where people share, collaborate and release that fear.”